 Generating Documentation with Team Build

-generate documentation for your projects.
-This information was originally supplied by Tim Dallmann in the MSDN
+documentation for your projects.
+This information was originally supplied by Tim Dallmann in the MSDN Developer

-Developer Documentation and Help System forum.
-It was revised by Jeroen Vos to provide up to date information on
+Documentation and Help System forum.
+It was revised by Jeroen Vos to provide up to date information on using the

-completely accurate for all users.
-Also note that current versions of the help file builder provide a Visual
+accurate for all users.
+Also note that current versions of the help file builder provide a Visual Studio

 information is subject to change.